 - Conversion from blood to plasma or from plasma to blood is not necessary, because blood and plasma TACs are similar

 - Correct the input data for time delay.
-Do not use all of the data that was collected but only the first 10 minutes after tracer administration.
+Do not use all of the data that was collected but only the first 10 minutes after radiopharmaceutical administration.
 Time delay must be fitted between PET count-rate curve and metabolite corrected plasma TAC, but remember to correct simultaneously also the total plasma TAC.

 Before proceeding, make sure that both the plasma and tissue data are in the same calibration units.